 You'll notice that the chart has columns based on gender and singular vs. plural.

-You don't chose the possessive pronoun based on the gender of the person speaking.
+But, you don't chose the possessive pronoun based on the gender of the person speaking.

-But rather based on the gender of the object that belongs to them.
+Rather, you choose based on the gender of the object that belongs to them.
 And whether it's one object or multiple.

 I'm going to clarify all that for you with some examples.